fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/references-to-published-aeronautical-information.md

-# References to published aeronautical information
+# References to Published Aeronautical Information

 Describing the predicted movement of a flight commonly means indicating which parts of the infrastructure (ATS routes, waypoints, radio